 Reading schemes in the school

 Throughout KS1 (Key Stage 1), pupils are provided with a range of fiction and non-fiction books which are regularly changed to aid progression with their reading.
-We use a range of popular and well established schemes including; Oxford Reading Tree, Floppy’s phonics and Big Cat Collins.
+We use Big Cat Collins phonics books.

 As pupils move into KS2 (Key Stage 2), they may continue to access reading schemes such as Ginn and Oxford Reading.
 However Renaissance Reading (Accelerated Reader) is an online resource used to track pupils understanding of text (comprehension) through pupils taking quizzes.
 Pupils may be free readers but access books in a particular band.
 Children have access to a book on their desk at all times.
 They read each morning as they enter their classroom and take these books to read at home each night.
 They record this in their Reading record which is a great way communication tool between parent and teacher.
 Children who did not pass their phonics screening test in year 1 will also have access to a phonics book as well as a reading book.